 If exotic island paradise is your honeymoon fantasy, it’s easily found in Bali, Indonesia’s spiritually rich Hindu island.
-Wellness-obsessed couples should head to Ubud for yoga, rice paddies, sunrise volcano hiking, raw vegan eats and a dreamy design (like at the Hanging Gardens of Bali and Four Seasons Resort Bali at Sayan).
-Beach babies and surfers can find their bliss (and some other standout hideaways including Alila Villas Uluwatu) down in the south of the island, or the empty black-sand beaches and bucolic jungle greenery of the northeast, like at Amankila.
-But don’t stay only within the confines of your resort, as idyllic as it is—insiders will recommend renting a motorbike for maximum exploration and fun, as well as cheap but incredible eats and a street-level view of the local culture.
+Wellness-obsessed couples should head to Ubud for yoga, rice paddies, sunrise volcano hiking, raw vegan eats, and a dreamy design (like at the Hanging Gardens of Bali and Four Seasons Resort Bali at Sayan).
+Beach babies and surfers can find their bliss (and some other standout hideaways, including Alila Villas Uluwatu) down in the south of the island, or the empty black-sand beaches and bucolic jungle greenery of the northeast, like at Amankila.
+But don’t stay only within the confines of your resort, as idyllic as it is—insiders will recommend renting a motorbike for maximum exploration and fun as well as checking out cheap but incredible eats and a street-level view of the local culture.

 Bora Bora, French Polynesia

 It didn’t get its reputation as the honeymoon island for nothing.
 This French Polynesia gem is undeniably fabulous: Think powdered-sugar beaches marred only with the shadows of palm tree fringe, and the most turquoise water imaginable.
 You could happily ride around in a boat for your entire honeymoon (even the water is perfectly calm and pleasant), but there are at least a few resorts whose heavenly overwater bungalows will make you never want to ever leave—the Four Seasons Bora Bora, Conrad Bora Bora Nui, and St. Regis Bora Bora among them (test out their spas—you won’t be sorry).
 That is, of course, until it’s time to slip off the pontoon for some world-class snorkeling.